swarmstack/swarmstack/README.md

     # ADMIN_PASSWORD=somepassword docker stack deploy -c swarmstack/docker-compose.yml swarmstack

 If everything works out you can explore the ports listed lower on this page to access the DevOps tools, which should now be running.
+If you make changes to the Alertmanager rules, you can run the command above again and Docker will refresh the affected containers.
+If you need to make larger changes to the stack, you can:

+    # docker stack rm swarmstack

+And then deploy the stack again as above.
+Persistent volumes, or containers you've created local volumes and placement constraints for, will be reattached as new containers are deployed and should pick up right where you left off.

 You can add some cron entries to each node to forward dockerd/portworx/etcd metrics into the Pushgateway so that Prometheus can scrape them too (`crontab -e`):